Leveraging Large Language Models for Collective Decision-Making

 Secondly, allowing for several rounds of coordination resulted in better performance than a single-round process across all metrics (cf. \cref{tab:baselines}), since the coordination module could improve the decision candidate by soliciting more opinions and refining existing options.

-Thirdly, the positive assessment of the system by human participants aligned with the scores assigned by the evaluation module, showcasing the effectiveness of the evaluation module in measuring satisfaction.
+Thirdly, human participants' positive assessments of the system aligned with the scores assigned by the evaluation module, showcasing the effectiveness of the evaluation module in measuring satisfaction.

-Finally, including the knowledge graph could capture more complexities and heterogeneities (e.g., social dynamics, responsibilities, etc.) for the decision-making process; however, this also had negative impacts on the performance metrics, as discussed in \cref{sec:results}.
+Finally, including the database could capture more complexities and heterogeneities (e.g., social dynamics, responsibilities, etc.) for the decision-making process; however, this also had negative impacts on the performance metrics, as discussed in \cref{sec:results}.